Neutrino phenomenology in the flavored NMSSM without domain wall problems: Introduction

-The most simple way to deal with the $\mu $-problem as well as some of the other shortcomings of the MSSM is by introducing an extra hyperchargeless singlet chiral superfield $S$ which gives rise to the well known Next-to-Minimal Supersymmetric Standard Model (NMSSM) \cite{R5,A5,A6,A7}.
-In the later, the $\mu $-term is replaced by the Yukawa coupling $\lambda SH_{u}H_{d}$, where after the scalar component of the chiral superfield $S$ acquires a vacuum expectation value (VEV) of the order of $M_{SUSY}$, an effective $\mu $-term---$\mu _{eff}=\lambda \left\langle S\right\rangle $ ---with the appropriate order is generated, thus solving the $\mu $-problem of the MSSM.\textrm{\ }Moreover, since the superpotential of the NMSSM is scale invariant, the old $\mu $-term is excluded by an accidental $\mathcal{Z }_{3}$ discrete symmetry under which all the chiral superfields $\hat{\Phi}$ of the NMSSM transform as $\hat{\Phi}\rightarrow e^{2\pi i/3}\hat{\Phi}$ \cite{R6}.
-However, the rise of this discrete symmetry group $\mathcal{Z} _{3} $ is not without weakness from the cosmological perspective; indeed, the spontaneous breaking of the $\mathcal{Z}_{3}$ symmetry leads to the creation of cosmological domain walls (DWs)\textrm{\ }in the early Universe\ \cite{R7}; that is different\textrm{\ }$\mathcal{Z}_{3}$\textrm{\ }ground states created during the electroweak phase transition \cite{R8,A8}.\ Nevertheless, there are different ways suggested in the literature to avoid the DW problem among which we mention: $(\mathbf{a})$ the breaking of $ \mathcal{Z}_{3}$ symmetry taking place before the end of inflation \cite {R9,A9}; and $(\mathbf{b})$ taking into account the supergravitaional effect by adding non-renormalizable terms to the superpotential to break explicitly the $\mathcal{Z}_{3}$ leading to favor one of the three $\mathcal{Z}_{3}$ vacua over the others \cite{R6,R10}.
-Notice by the way that the annihilation of DWs has been also suggested as a plausible source of the gravitational waves (GWs) as discussed in different extension of the SM, see for instance \textrm{\ }\cite{B2,B3,B4}.\textrm{\ }This annihilation would constitute an interesting aspect of DWs especially after the recent observation of these GWs at the LIGO and the Virgo experiments\textrm{\ }\cite{B5}, which could offer a way for investigating the existence of DWs in the early Universe.\ \
+Physics beyond the standard model (SM) of elementary particles has been widely explored after the experimental discovery of neutrino oscillations \cite{R1,A1,B1}, and of the Higgs boson with a mass of about $125$ $\mathrm{ GeV}$ \cite{R2,A2}.
+One of the most studied extensions of the SM is the minimal supersymmetric Standard Model \cite{R3,A3,A4} (MSSM) which predicts the lightest Higgs boson---among the five it contains---to be lighter than the $Z$-boson.
+Thus, large quantum corrections are required in order to reach the mass of the discovered Higgs boson.
+Although the MSSM solves many problems encountered in the SM such as the hierarchy problem and the gauge coupling unification, it undergoes a naturalness concern related to the mass term involving the up and down Higgs doublets $\mu H_{u}H_{d}$.
+In order to generate a convenient electroweak symmetry breaking, the $\mu $-parameter which has a dimension of mass must be of the order of the SUSY breaking scale $M_{SUSY}$.
+However, since the MSSM might be an effective theory that originates from a more fundamental high energy theory with some cutoff scale such as the GUT scale $M_{GUT}$ or the Planck scale $M_{Pl}$, the question that arises is why is the scale of $\mu $ far below these scales?
+This is the so-called the $\mu $-problem \cite{R4}.\ The most simple way to deal with the $\mu $-problem as well as some of the other shortcomings of the MSSM is by introducing an extra hyperchargeless singlet chiral superfield $S$ which gives rise to the well known next-to-minimal supersymmetric Standard Model \cite{R5,A5,A6,A7}.
+In the latter, the $\mu $-term is replaced by the Yukawa coupling $\lambda SH_{u}H_{d}$, where after the scalar component of the chiral superfield $S$ acquires a vacuum expectation value (VEV) of the order of $M_{SUSY}$, an effective $\mu $-term---$\mu _{eff}=\lambda \left\langle S\right\rangle $ ---with the appropriate order is generated, thus solving the $\mu $-problem of the MSSM.\textrm{\ }Moreover, since the superpotential of the NMSSM is scale invariant, the old $\mu $-term is excluded by an accidental $\mathcal{Z }_{3}$ discrete symmetry under which all the chiral superfields $\hat{\Phi}$ of the NMSSM transform as $\hat{\Phi}\rightarrow e^{2\pi i/3}\hat{\Phi}$ \cite{R6}.
+However, the rise of this discrete symmetry group $\mathcal{Z} _{3} $ is not without weakness from the cosmological perspective; indeed, the spontaneous breaking of the $\mathcal{Z}_{3}$ symmetry leads to the creation of cosmological domain walls (DWs)\textrm{\ }in the early Universe\ \cite{R7}; that is different\textrm{\ }$\mathcal{Z}_{3}$\textrm{\ }ground states created during the electroweak phase transition \cite{R8,A8}.\ Nevertheless, there are different ways suggested in the literature to avoid the DW problem among which we mention: (\textbf{a}) the breaking of $ \mathcal{Z}_{3}$ symmetry taking place before the end of inflation \cite {R9,A9}; and (\textbf{b}) taking into account the supergravitational effect by adding nonrenormalizable terms to the superpotential to break explicitly the $\mathcal{Z}_{3}$ leading to favor one of the three $\mathcal{Z}_{3}$ vacua over the others \cite{R6,R10}.
+Notice by the way that the annihilation of DWs has been also suggested as a plausible source of the gravitational waves (GWs) as discussed in different extensions of the SM, see for instance \textrm{\ }\cite{B2,B3,B4}.\textrm{\ }This annihilation would constitute an interesting aspect of DWs especially after the recent observation of these GWs at the LIGO and the Virgo experiments\textrm{\ }\cite{B5}, which could offer a way for investigating the existence of DWs in the early Universe.\ \